 On these pages, you'll learn more about the books we like that'll help your brain be healthier and fitter.

 See our Amazon Store for a complete listing of the books and Kindle books we recommend.

 Heart disease is the number one cause of death in industrialized nations.
 A million people have a heart attack every year in the US alone, yet half of these victims have normal cholesterol.
 If there is only a 50/50 chance that heart attack victims have high cholesterol, a question begs to be answered: “Does high […] Read more »

 We’re living longer than ever, but not necessarily living that well into old age.
 The statistics on people over age 65 aren’t pretty.
 The average 65-year-old will be overweight, be on five prescription medications, and have three chronic health conditions.
-But you don’t have to fall apart as you age.
-Mental decline is not an […] Read more »
+(1) But you don’t have to fall apart as you age.
+And mental decline is […] Read more »

 Prescription drugs cause over 100,000 deaths per year and cause another 1.5 million people to experience side effects so severe they must be hospitalized.
 You may be shocked to learn that according to the FDA, adverse drug reactions are now the fourth leading cause of death in the US.
 (1) This is in part due to the problem […] Read more »

 The brain is the most important, yet least appreciated organ.
 If your brain could sing, its theme song would almost certainly be What Have You Done for Me Lately.
 Few of us give our brains a second thought … until something goes wrong.
 So I was pleasantly surprised this week to learn that a new […] Read more »

 The US was in the news recently as being #1 … in increased number of deaths from neurological diseases including dementia.
 The number of deaths related to brain conditions rose an astounding 66% in men and 92% in women between 1979 and 2010.
 And while “prevention” is on everybody’s lips, prevention, like medicine in general, […] Read more »